Hellsing: Anime

 The manga was adapted into a thirteen-episode anime television series by Gonzo.
 The series was directed by Yasunori Urata, under the chief direction of Umanosuke Iida, and written by Chiaki J. Konaka.
 The series uses the same characters and settings, but narrates a different story from its source manga.
 It was broadcast on Fuji TV from October 11, 2001, to January 17, 2002.
 The series opening theme is "Logos Naki World" (ロゴスなきワールド, Rogosu Naki Wārudo) by Yasushi Ishii and the ending theme is "Shine" by Mr. Big.

 In North America, the series was first licensed by Pioneer Entertainment (later Geneon USA).
 Four DVD sets were released between July 23, 2002, and January 21, 2003.
 The series was broadcast in the United States on Starz!'s Encore Action channel, as part of its Animidnight late night programming block, starting in October 2003.
 The series was later acquired by Funimation in 2010; they released the series on a complete DVD set on November 13, 2012.
+Following the announcement that Funimation would be unified under the Crunchyroll brand, the series was moved to the platform in 2022.

 In the United Kingdom, the series was first licensed by ADV Films, who released four DVDs from July 21, 2003, to January 19, 2004.
 The series was later licensed by Manga Entertainment and released on a four-disc box set on August 12, 2013.
 In Australia and New Zealand, the series was licensed by Madman Entertainment, who released four DVDs from November 13, 2002, and February 11, 2003.